 Understanding Juvenile Offenses

 Juvenile law is unique in that it combines elements of both civil and criminal law.
 Unlike adult criminal cases, the Texas juvenile court system treats juvenile offenders as people who need rehabilitation instead of criminal punishment.
-Therefore, juveniles are not "convicted" of a crime, but are found to have engaged in delinquent conduct.
-Also, when a child has been arrested, he or she is not released on bail or bond.
+Therefore, juveniles are not “convicted” of a crime, but are found to have engaged in delinquent conduct.
+Also, when a child has been taken into custody (the juvenile equivalent of an arrest), he or she is not released on bail or bond.
 Juvenile offenders are either detained or released to their parents’ custody.
 In deciding whether to detain or release the child, the court considers several factors, including the seriousness of the offense and the age of the child.
 It is important to consult with an attorney experienced in juvenile matters so that your child has the best chance of being released into your custody after an arrest.

 Changes in the Juvenile Court System

 While juvenile law was initially aimed toward rehabilitating young offenders, it has changed into a system in which juvenile records and adjudications can follow your children into adulthood.
 Attending college, joining the military, and obtaining gainful employment are all more difficult with a juvenile record.
 As such, you need a lawyer who understands and specializes in juvenile law in Texas.
-Firm partner JoAnne Musick is Board Certified in Juvenile Law by the Texas Board of Legal Specialization.
-With her expertise, our firm helps children and their parents overcome this difficult time, and avoid these and other serious consequences.
+Our firm helps children and their parents overcome this difficult time, and avoid these and other serious consequences.